undergrad-partner-school

 Admissions

-In 2023, the school accepted 10,365 new students.
-State University of New York at Oswego has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the applicant.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.
+In 2024, the school accepted 11,628 new students.
+State University of New York at Oswego has an official test-optional admission policy but considers standardized test scores if the applicant chooses to submit them.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The average ACT score for all the accepted students in 2023 was 25 and the average GPA was 3.31.
-That means you'll most likely need an above-average GPA to get accepted as well as an above-average ACT score.
+The average ACT score for all the accepted students in 2024 was 25 while the average GPA was 3.2.
+Therefore, the chances are that you'll need a GPA higher than the average for acceptance, and the same goes for your ACT score.

 The new students had an average SAT Critical Reading score of 581 and an average SAT Math score of 581.